Azure/azure-powershell/src/NetAppFiles/NetAppFiles/help/Az.NetAppFiles.md

 Creates a new Azure NetApp Files (ANF) account.

 ### [New-AzNetAppFilesActiveDirectory](New-AzNetAppFilesActiveDirectory.md)
-Creates a new Azure NetApp Files (ANF) Active Directory configuration.
+Creates a new Azure NetApp Files (ANF) active directory configuration.

 ### [New-AzNetAppFilesBackup](New-AzNetAppFilesBackup.md)
-Creates a new Azure NetApp Files (ANF) Backup.
+Creates a new Azure NetApp Files (ANF) backup.

 ### [New-AzNetAppFilesBackupPolicy](New-AzNetAppFilesBackupPolicy.md)
-Creates a new Azure NetApp Files (ANF) Backup Policy.
+Creates a new Azure NetApp Files (ANF) backup policy for an ANF account.

 ### [New-AzNetAppFilesPool](New-AzNetAppFilesPool.md)
 Creates a new Azure NetApp Files (ANF) pool.